bartificer/programming-by-stealth/docs/tidbit6.md

 ## The Original Code

-The code before I started the migration was pretty much un-changed since it was developed as my sample solution to the challenge set at the end of instalment TO DO, and described in instalment TO DO.
+The code before I started the migration was pretty much un-changed since it was developed as my sample solution to the challenge set at the end of [instalment 96](./pbs96), and described in [instalment 100](./pbs100).
+The code and its entire history is [published on GitHub](https://github.com/bartificer/this-ti.me).

 The entire codebase was self-contained within a single `index.html` file.
 All custom CSS and JavaScript was embedded in `<style>` and `<script>` tags, all the [Mustache templates](https://github.com/janl/mustache.js) embedded in `<script type="html">` tags, and all 3rd-party CSS, JavaScript, and web fonts loaded from CDNs.